jhunschejones/Developer-Internship/README.md

 # Coding-Challenges
-Small coding challenges including algorithms, string manipulation, and testing
+This repository contains small coding challenges completed in C# or javascript.
+These include algorithms, string manipulation, and basic unit testing.